t0mt0mm/ecu-test/README.md

 - Five high-side outputs (HS1–HS5) with enable toggle and PWM slider
 - Five mixed inputs (digital/analog) with live updates at 10 Hz
 - Dummy backend simulates first-order current response with noise and dynamic inputs
-- CSV logging for all ten signals with ISO timestamps and configurable rate
+- DBC-driven signal browser with search, watchlist, and CSV logging for any selected signals
 - Real backend loads the provided DBC, opens a python-can bus, sends one write command, and decodes one feedback message

 ## Getting Started